 - 10. Rollovers of Exxon Valdez Settlement Payments.
 If you receive a qualified settlement payment from Exxon Valdez litigation, you may roll over the amount of the settlement, up to \$100,000, reduced by the amount of any qualified Exxon Valdez settlement income previously contributed to a Traditional or Roth IRA or eligible retirement plan in prior taxable years.
 You will have until your tax return due date (not including extensions) for the year in which the qualified settlement income is received to make the rollover contribution.
 To obtain more information on this type of rollover, you may wish to visit the IRS website at www.irs.gov. - 11.
+Rollover of IRS Levy.
+If you receive a refund of eligible retirement plan assets that had been wrongfully levied, you may roll over the amount returned up until your tax return due date (not including extensions) for the year in which the money was returned. - 12.
 Written Election.
 At the time you make a rollover to an IRA, you must designate in writing to the trustee your election to treat that contribution as a rollover.
 Once made, the rollover election is irrevocable. - K. Transfer Due to Divorce If all or any part of your IRA is awarded to your spouse or former spouse in a divorce or legal separation proceeding, the amount so awarded will be treated as the spouse's IRA (and may be transferred pursuant to a court-approved divorce decree or written legal separation agreement to another IRA of your spouse), and will not be considered a taxable distribution to you.
 A transfer is a tax-free direct movement of cash and/or property from one Traditional IRA to another. - L. Recharacterizations If you make a contribution to a Traditional IRA and later recharacterize either all or a portion of the original contribution to a Roth IRA along with net income attributable, you may elect to treat the original contribution as having been made to the Roth IRA.
 The same methodology applies when recharacterizing a contribution from a Roth IRA to a Traditional IRA.
-If you have converted from a Traditional IRA to a Roth IRA you may recharacterize the conversion along with net income attributable back to a Traditional IRA.
+For tax years beginning before January 1, 2018, if you have converted from a Traditional IRA to a Roth IRA you may recharacterize the conversion along with net income attributable back to a Traditional IRA.
 The deadline for completing a recharacterization is your tax filing deadline (including any extensions) for the year for which the original contribution was made or conversion completed.
+However, effective for tax years beginning after December 31, 2017, you may not recharacterize a Roth IRA conversion.